adnguyen/Notebooks_and_Protocols/2017_notebook.md

 Aimee:

 * Range limits question; can't they move?
-Then they'd be resilient.
+Then, they'd be resilient.

 Melanie Lloyd: